On The Capacity of Broadcast Channels With Degraded Message Sets and Message Cognition Under Different Secrecy Constraints: BC with Degraded Message Sets and Message Cognition

 for some $\mathrm{(U,X)}$, such that $\mathrm{U - X - (Y_1, Y_2, Z)}$ forms a Markov chain.
 Further it suffices to have $\arrowvert \mathcal{U} \arrowvert \leq \arrowvert \mathcal{X} \arrowvert + 2$. \end{mytheo}

-\begin{IEEEproof} The achievability follows directly from the straightforward extension of the K\"{o}rner and Marton inner bound in \cite{DMSKM} to three-receiver BC with degraded message sets and message cognition as in \cite{DMSNW,BCMCT}.
+\begin{IEEEproof} The achievability follows directly from the straightforward extension of the K\"{o}rner and Marton inner bound in \cite{DMSKM} to the three-receiver BC with degraded message sets and message cognition as in \cite{DMSNW,BCMCT}.
+Superposition encoding is used as follows: $m_c$ is encoded in the cloud centers codewords $\mathrm{U}^n$, while $(m_0,m_1,m_2)$ are superimposed in the satellite codewords $\mathrm{X}^n$.
+Joint typicality decoders are then used at each receiver leading to the bounds in \eqref{Equ:NSCap}.
 For the converse, we start by establishing the reliability upper bounds for any achievable rates.
 Based on Fano's inequality, the expression of the average error probability in \eqref{Equ:ErrorProb} and the reliability constraint given by \eqref{Equ:NSAchCond}, we have

 where $\gamma_c(\epsilon_n)= 1/n + \epsilon_n R_c$, $\gamma_1(\epsilon_n) = 1/n + \epsilon_n(R_0 + R_1)$ and $\gamma_2(\epsilon_n) = 1/n + \epsilon_n(R_0 + R_2)$.
 Next, we let $\mathrm{U}_i \triangleq (\mathrm{M}_c,\tilde {\mathrm{Z}}^{i+1})$, $\mathrm{K}_i^1 \triangleq \mathrm{Y}_1^{i-1}$, $\mathrm{K}_i^2 \triangleq \mathrm{Y}_2^{i-1}$, $\mathrm{M \triangleq (M_0, M_1, M_2)}$, $\mathrm{V}_i \triangleq (\mathrm{M},\mathrm {U}_i)$, $\mathrm{V}_i^1 \triangleq (\mathrm{V}_i, \mathrm{K}_i^1)$ and $\mathrm{V}_i^2 \triangleq (\mathrm{V}_i, \mathrm{K}_i^2)$.
 We then start by considering the common rate $R_c$.
 Using Eq. \eqref{Equ:RelComCod}, we have